-Now we show why D = 2 seconds is an empirically desirable online modeling period.
+Now we show why D = 2 seconds is an empirically desirable soft real-time online model checking deadline for the pseudo code of Fig. 10.

 We use both the 1200-second PhysioNet Trace and the 1200-second HKPolyU Trace as benchmark, and try out different values of D.